Finite sample change point inference and identification for high-dimensional mean vectors: Simulation studies

 \section{Simulation studies}

-In this section, we perform extensive simulation studies for the size and power of the proposed bootstrap change point test, as well as the estimation error of the change point location.
+In this section, we perform extensive simulation studies to investigate the size and power of the proposed bootstrap change point test, the estimation error of the change point location(s), as well as empirical performance of BABS.
+In all setups, 200 bootstrap samples (if necessary) are drawn for each simulation.